-Consider purchasing a gas cooktop with sealed gas burners which prevent food from getting trapped under the burner, making cleanup hassle free.
+Consider purchasing a gas cooktop with sealed gas burners that prevent food from getting trapped under the burner, making cleanup hassle-free.
 Continuous grates let you easily slide heavy pots and pans across the cooktop.
-For extra safety, look for cooktops with flame failure safety which provide automatic re-ignition if the flame accidently goes off and automatic shut-off to prevent gas leakage.
+For extra safety, look for cooktops with flame failure safety which provide automatic re-ignition if the flame accidentally goes off and automatic shut-off to prevent gas leakage.

 Some gas cooktops also feature downdraft designs where a fan works to draw smoke and odors out of your kitchen.
 Cooktops with downdraft eliminate the need for purchasing a ventilation hood and are perfect for island installation.

 Electric cooktops heat food without a flame.
 Electrical coils heat the surface of the cooktop.
 These cooktops are better at maintaining low heat.

 There are two types of electric cooktops to choose from, coil cooktops and smooth top cooktops.